 "You... you bitch!
 You stuck this THING in me and you forced me to kill everyone!"

-Melissa's outburst didn't concern Clare in the slightest.
+Melissa's outburst didn't concern Claire in the slightest.
 The noblewoman knew exactly how to turn her subject's words around.

 "I didn't FORCE you to do anything, sweetie.
 You betrayed me on your own will, and I shut off your stabilizer for a little while to punish you.
 I warned you there would be harsh consequences if you weren't a good girl, didn't I?"

 Melissa's flames of hatred were quickly extinguished by a flood of regret.
-Her voice softened as she studied the chaos around her again and took Clare's words to heart.
+Her voice softened as she studied the chaos around her again and took Claire's words to heart.

 "I...
 I thought you meant you'd kill me."